kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_05_ladder_to_stars.md

 In Chapter 6, we'll explore **"The Orgasm Gap"** — why this happens, and how to fix it.

 Prepare to feel validated.
 You're not broken.
 The METHOD is broken. 📊

+---

+## Quiz

+Question: Does arousal take time to build up, like climbing a ladder?
+Answer: Yes

+Question: Can women jump straight to intercourse without foreplay and feel pleasure?
+Answer: No

+Question: Is mental relaxation important for physical arousal?
+Answer: Yes

+Question: Do women and men have the same arousal timelines?
+Answer: No

+Question: Is rushing through intimacy likely to lead to female satisfaction?
+Answer: No